esteemayo/burger/README.md

 - Shopping cart with item quantity management
 - Order placement with payment processing (Stripe)
 - Order history and status updates
-  -Admin dashboard for managing menu items, orders, and users
+- Admin dashboard for managing menu items, orders, and users
 - Real-time updates using WebSockets
 - Reviews and ratings system